Mr. ZIP: Post Office use

 Mr. ZIP was featured prominently alongside the band the Swingin' Six in a televised Post Office-sponsored variety show.
 The songs included lyrics such as, "Meet the fellow called Mr. ZIP.
 What he can do for you will make you really flip.
 So if you have any further postal demands, we're gonna leave you in his hands."

 A corresponding character named Mrs. ZIP was used in local parades and a Mrs. ZIP beauty pageant.
 The National Postal Museum does not have documentation about her origins.

-The character was largely phased out by the late 1970s, but the Post Office retained rights to the copyrighted figure.
+The character was largely phased out by the late 1970s, but the Postal Service retained rights to the copyrighted figure.
 Mr. ZIP appeared in the blank selvage of United States stamps until January 1986.
+The Postal Service re-introduced Mr. ZIP to stamps in 2013, celebrating the 50th anniversary of the ZIP Code system.

-The Post Office re-introduced Mr. ZIP to stamps in 2013, celebrating the 50th anniversary of the ZIP Code system.
+In November 2024, an animated Mr. ZIP made a guest appearance in a holiday special on the children's show Blippi, ahead of the February 2025 launch of "Mail with Mr. ZIP", a YouTube series produced by Blippi owner Moonbug Entertainment aimed at teaching young children about the Postal Service.